 Cultivating a culture of belonging where every employee can thrive

 We use Peakon every day to do quick snapshots of our workforce — and find out which direction we should turn in to best support the SNHU community.
-Peakon has helped us further our DE&I strategic objectives at SNHU and build more conversations around it, both on and off the platform.Using Peakon, we can foster an ongoing dialogue with our employees — and because they are anonymous, it means that they feel psychologically safe in sharing their opinions.
+Peakon has helped us further our DE&I strategic objectives at SNHU and build more conversations around it, both on and off the platform.Using Peakon, we can foster an ongoing dialogue with our employees — and because they are confidential, it means that they feel psychologically safe in sharing their opinions.
 Wehave a pulse on how our employees are feeling in real time and better understand the experiences of the different identity groups at SNHU.We can see the impact of this within our data.
 When we look at our Freedom of Opinions driver, we can see how our actions have positively contributed to fostering an inclusive culture at SNHU, because our score has increased by +62 NPS since implementation.
 We’ve also seen a huge improvement in our Growth driver score with an increase of +40 NPS, showing our employees feel more supported in their individual career advancement.

 Wehave a pulse on how our employees are feeling in real time and better understand the experiences of the different identity groups at SNHU.